dotnet/docs-maui/docs/deployment/performance.md

 ```

 In addition, don't attempt to reproduce the appearance of a specific layout by using combinations of other layouts, as this results in unnecessary layout calculations being performed.
-For example, don't attempt to reproduce a [`Grid`](xref:Microsoft.Maui.Controls.Grid) layout by using a combination of [`HorizontalStackLayout`](xref:Microsoft.Maui.Controls.HorizontalStackLayout) elements.
+For example, don't attempt to reproduce a <xref:Microsoft.Maui.Controls.Grid> layout by using a combination of <xref:Microsoft.Maui.Controls.HorizontalStackLayout> elements.
 The following example shows an example of this bad practice:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"